savonet/book/workflow.md

 as a string, without `process=`.

-TODO: encoding formats `%mp3`, `%wav`, main parameters (quality, numbers of channels, etc.)

 TODO: also explain that we can both pass encoded contents and decode it with `ffmpeg.decode` (see #1461).

-### Youtube

-TODO: example of Youtube output, we should work out native ffmpeg youtube output

-actually we should only give a simple example here (say a static image) and defer more fancy stuff to [the dedicated chapter](#chap:video).

-### Encode once, output multiple times

-TODO: explain how to encode in mp3 and output both in a file and to Icecast without re-encoding

-TODO: multiple qualities, we can convert to mono with `mean`

 Testing and monitoring
 ----------------------